kenny0619/ibukunoluwa-talentql-nodejs-task/README.md

 # ibukunoluwa-talentql-nodejs-task

 Create a RESTful API that supports the posts functionality of Facebook.\
-clone repository and npm install
+clone repository, initialize with npm init and install with npm install

 create config.env file in config folder\
 create a mongo database\